ringcentral/ringcentral-api-docs/docs/ai/text-summary.md

 # Conversation summaries

-The Conversational Summarization API allows you to summarize the contents of speaker-tagged audio transcript by extracting what is determined to be the most relevant parts of the conversation.
+The Artificial Intelligence conversation summarization API allows you to summarize the contents of speaker-tagged audio transcript by extracting what is determined to be the most relevant parts of the conversation.
 The API provides two types of summaries:

 - **Abstractive**.
 The summary generated is a unique construction that attempts to convey the meaning of the text.
 This is ideal for generating an abstract of the specified text.
 - **Extractive**.
 The summary generated is a sequence of excerpts of the most relevant sentences.
 This is ideal for creating a list of highlights from a block of text.